-Texas has 651 Impaired Waters, documented by TCEQ and USEPA.
-76 Some of these waters have had a Total Maximum Daily Load (TMDL) 77 calculation performed to identify and regulate the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards for its use (e.g. recreation, water supply, aquatic life, agriculture), and an allocation of that load among the various sources of that pollutant.
+Texas has 651 Impaired Waters, documented by TCEQ and USEPA.88 Some of these waters have had a Total Maximum Daily Load (TMDL)89 calculation performed to identify and regulate the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards for its use (e.g. recreation, water supply, aquatic life, agriculture), and an allocation of that load among the various sources of that pollutant.
+TMDL calculations can be very useful, but current practices do not account for all potential downstream estuarine effects.